Romariopv24/Register-form/README.md

 Its the only action that it does, not registration action on for users.

-Proyecto formulario de registro, si presionas click en "Crear una cuenta", podras acceder la otra parte del registro que contiene 'usuario', 'email' y 'constraseñas. :)
+Proyecto formulario de registro, si presionas click en "Crear una cuenta", podras acceder la otra parte del registro que contiene 'usuario', 'email' y 'constraseñas'. :)
 Es la unica accion que realiza, no se registra ningun usuario.